 Especially in the case of a suspected drug overdose, your healthcare provider may order other tests.
 These include:

 Acetaminophen and salicylate levels

-People with very high levels of this drug in their system may also have tests to find out if it's causing other problems in your body.
+People with very high levels of this drug in their system may also have tests to find out if it's causing other problems in their bodies.
 These include:

 Serum electrolytes and serum osmolality tests to measure chemicals in your blood

 Serum aminotransferase concentrations

 Blood-clotting and other coagulation tests, such as activated partial thromboplastin time, prothrombin time, international normalized ratio, platelet count, and D-dimer